vmware-archive/vmware-vcenter/README.md

    a) Creating a new Virtual Machine by importing a OVF file.
    b) Exporting a Virtual Machine OVF to the specified location.

+10) esx_fcoe_readme.md: This readme file describes following host system functionalities.
+   a) Adding FCoE software adapter to a host.
+   b) Deleting FCoE software adapter from a host.